greim/smallfsm/README.md

     // sets an action to be performed whenever that happens fsm.onTransit('loading => ready',function(){...});

-    // places the machine into its starting statet fsm.begin();
+    // places the machine into its starting state fsm.begin();

     // attempt to push the machine into the 'ready' state